 HELL modes: 33 (21) entities

-There still is everything confirmed for DXCC in mixed mode, one entity (P5, North Korea) missing in CW.
-There is no DXCC-membership and nothing like that intended!
+There is still everything confirmed for DXCC in mixed mode, one entity (P5, North Korea) missing in CW.

 IOTA confirmed by QSL: